e4lejandr0/e4lejandr0.github.io/_posts/2018-09-10-oss_linux_contributing.md

 (if you do not do this there is a big chance no one will bother reviewing your code).

-The code review process starts at the mailing once you have fixed all checkpatch.pl warnings you can send the patch file using your favorite mail client or even git itself(see `git send-mail`).
+The code review process starts at the mailing once you have fixed all checkpatch.pl warnings you can send the patch file using your favourite mail client or even git itself(see `git send-mail`).
 The review process itself can take weeks and sometimes the maintainers might miss your patch because of the sheer volume of patches received so it is important to not have any formatting issues in your code or commit message to maximize the chances of getting approved.